All Guides

 Missing Parent Signature (Under 18)

-The most common mistake.
-If you're under 18, Section 1 requires both your signature and your parent/guardian's signature.
-Forms missing this signature will be rejected.
+The most common one.
+If you're under 18, Section 1 needs both your signature and your parent or guardian's.
+Without it, the form gets rejected.

 Missing District Notification Date

-Public school students must include the date they notified their district.
-If you didn't notify by the deadline (May 30 or October 30), contact your district about a waiver.
+Public school students have to put the date they told their district.
+If you missed the deadline (May 30 or October 30), ask your district about a waiver.

 Incorrect or Mismatched Information

-Your name and birthdate must match across all sections and your school records.
-Even small discrepancies (like a middle name vs. middle initial) can cause processing delays.
+Your name and birthdate need to match across every section and your school records.
+Even a middle name vs. middle initial can slow things down.

 Submitting Too Late

-Start the NOSR process early!
-The form needs to go through your high school counselor and the college, which can take weeks.
+Start early.
+The form has to pass through your counselor and the college, which can take weeks.
 Don't wait until the last minute.

 Using an Outdated Form